pixelnest/pixelnest.github.io/docs/bulletml-for-unity/dependencies/index.md

   link: ../

 links:
-  summary: ../table-of-contents
+  summary: ../table-of-contents/
-  previous: ../about
+  previous: ../about/
-  next: ../how-to-use
+  next: ../how-to-use/

+redirect_from: /work/bulletml-for-unity/dependencies/
 ---

 In addition to Unity 4.3 or higher, the plugin requires two extra libraries (bundled with the package in the `/Plugins` folder):